-The purpose of this document is to provide guidance on operational aspects of surveillance, prevention, and response by local communities to control mosquito-borne disease.
+The purpose of this document is to provide guidance to local communities on operational aspects of surveillance, prevention, and response to control mosquitoes and mosquito-borne diseases.
 The intent is to minimize the risk to Maine residents of being exposed to, and infected with, vectorborne diseases.
 This model plan was developed by Maine CDC in collaboration with the Maine Vectorborne Work Group, which was formed in 1986 in anticipation of the increased threat posed by the emergence of vectorborne diseases in Maine.
 This is the result of analysis and review of surveillance data and response plans from Maine, and other state and federal sources.
 Maine CDC will continue to seek advice from its partners and collaborators and modify this guidance document as appropriate.

-The Maine Vectorborne Work Group convenes bimonthly to develop and collaborate on a statewide coordinated strategy to reduce the risk of vectorborne (mosquito and tick) diseases in Maine.
+The Maine Vectorborne Workgroup convenes bimonthly to develop and collaborate on a statewide coordinated strategy to reduce the risk of vectorborne (mosquito and tick) diseases in Maine.
 The work group and its committees meet more frequently as warranted with dialogue and updates continuing throughout the year.
-Information provided from the Maine Vectorborne Work Group meetings guides the statewide mosquito arboviral response plan which aims to guide proactive community planning and actions to reduce the risk of human disease from mosquito arboviruses.
+Information provided from the Maine Vectorborne Work Group meetings guides the statewide mosquito arboviral response plan which aims to guide proactive community planning and actions to reduce the risk of human disease from mosquito-borne arboviruses.
 The role of Maine CDC and its partners is to support local communities through the following:

-- Supporting locally-based mosquito plan development and response; - Monitoring trends of mosquito arboviruses in Maine; - Providing timely, detailed and summary information on the distribution and intensity of mosquito arboviruses in the environment; - Laboratory diagnostic testing of mosquito arboviruses for humans, mosquitoes, horses and other animals; and - Communicating guidelines, advice, and support to communities and the general public on activities that can effectively reduce the risk of disease.
+- Supporting locally-based mosquito plan development and response; - Monitoring trends of mosquito-borne arboviruses in Maine; - Providing timely, detailed and summary information on the distribution and intensity of mosquito-borne arboviruses in the environment; - Laboratory diagnostic testing of mosquito-borne arboviruses for humans, mosquitoes, non-human mammals such as emus and horses, and other animals such as birds; and - Communicating guidelines, advice, and support to communities and the general public on activities that can effectively reduce the risk of mosquito-borne disease.